Kobe Bryant’s widow to settle lawsuit over deadly crash - News Break

 Kobe Bryant’s widow to settle lawsuit over deadly crash

-LOS ANGELES (AP) — Kobe Bryant’s widow has agreed to settle a lawsuit against the pilot and owners of the helicopter that crashed last year, killing the NBA star, his daughter, Gianna, and seven others.
+Kobe Bryant’s widow has agreed to settle a lawsuit against the pilot and owners of the helicopter that crashed last year, killing the NBA star, his daughter and seven other people.

-Vanessa Bryant, her children and relatives of other victims filed a settlement agreement notice Tuesday with a federal judge in Los Angeles but terms of the confidential deal weren’t disclosed.
+Vanessa Bryant her children and relatives of other victims filed a settlement agreement notice on Tuesday with a federal judge in Los Angeles but terms of the confidential deal were not disclosed.

 Pilot Ara Zobayan climbed sharply and had nearly broken through the clouds when the Sikorsky S-76 helicopter banked abruptly and plunged into the Calabasas hills below, killing all nine aboard instantly before flames engulfed the wreckage.